 Geographical information system (GIS) is a method of surveying which combines various forms of data collected (usually on the road) and represents it in its geographical area.
 The multi-layered map allows us to see roads, topography, and road furniture such as street signs, benches, mailboxes, and traffic signs.
 This information can give freight truck drivers the data they need to anticipate possible obstacles along the way, such as knowing where they can or cannot park before arriving.

 Having a 3D scan of the intended drop off location can also be extremely beneficial for delivery truck drivers.
 With a visual aid to help them navigate the entrance and drop-off locations, they will have more confidence of what is awaiting them.
 Mobile mapping cameras with 3D scanning capabilities can allow for this information to be collected and turned into valuable visual representation of buildings, roads, and street signs.

 Why the Mosaic 51 is your solution for logistics routing and planning

 The Mosaic 51 combines all of the necessary requirements into one incredible 360 mobile solution.
 Logistics companies will be able to collect data (internally or source from an external partner) and create maps which check off all of the boxes.
-With a 12K resolution, LiDAR integration, 4 GNSS networks up and running simultaneously, and Dead Reckoning for proper positioning through tunnels and underground, the Mosaic 51 camera is helping logistics companies of all sizes and across all geographies to build better maps for smoother, cleaner supply chain distribution.
+With 12K resolution, LiDAR integration, and the ability to connect up to 4 GNSS networks up and running simultaneously, the Mosaic 51 camera is helping logistics companies of all sizes and across all geographies to build better maps for smoother, cleaner supply chain distribution.